 - Keep your tattoo moisturized to help it heal as well as possible after laser treatment.

-- Keep your tattoo clean to prevent infection and complications after laser treatment.
+- Keep your tattoo clean to prevent infection and complications.

 Tattoo removal is one of the hardest types of laser treatments to provide well, and one of the most expensive “spot” treatments for patients.
 Why is that?